Silvio Santos 1989 presidential campaign: Electoral Propaganda

-One of the problems with the candidacy was the fact that, at the time, voting was done on a paper ballot made by the TSE.
+One of the problems with the candidacy was that, at the time, voting was done on a paper ballot made by the TSE.
 This meant that the ballot showed Corrêa's name with the number 26, despite being replaced by Silvio.
 The task would be to show that by voting for Corrêa, one was actually voting for Silvio.
 The free electoral schedule was the only way to spread this information.
 Besides putting together a jingle, Silvio was shown explaining the voting situation on the ballot.
 The advertisements were recorded at SBT's studio in two hours, consisting of eight programs.
 The advertisements began airing on television and radio on November 2.

 In the early evening of November 3, however, based on a representation of the Democratic Labor Party (PDT), the TSE suspended PMB's advertisements for quoting a candidate who was not officially registered (which, in this case, would be Corrêa).
 Other parties' advertisements that mentioned Silvio Santos were also suspended.
 On the following day, the Estado de S. Paulo mentioned that Celio Silva, from the National Reconstruction Party (PRN), the same as that of candidate Collor, would ask on the 6th for the PMB's extinction to the TSE.